Save Money with Bulk Mail!

 - If your mailing includes a Business Reply Mail (BRM) envelope or card, it must be automatable if you plan to send your mailing at the automation rate.
 The campus’ BRM templates are already automatable and available through the Mail Center.

-- Mail Services provides free design consulting service to help ensure that your mailing will get the best delivery at the lowest postage and production cost.
-We strongly recommend that you have us look at your design before you print.
+- The Office of Marketing Communication and Creative Services provides a design consulting service to help ensure that your mailing will get the best delivery at the lowest postage and production cost.
+We strongly recommend that you have them look at your design before you print.

 Preparing your address data: